Lachy Hulme: Career

 During preparations to film The Dark Knight (2008), the sequel to Batman Begins (2005), it was reported that Hulme was being considered for the role of the Joker.
-This caused considerable speculation both in the press and amongst movie fans on the Internet.
-Ultimately, the role went to fellow Australian actor Heath Ledger and Hulme later said that the media fuss had annoyed him and that in reality, he had never been in the shortlist for the role as rumours had suggested, nor had he even met the film's director Christopher Nolan despite media reports to the contrary.
+Ultimately, the role went to fellow Australian actor Heath Ledger.
+Hulme later said that he had never been in the shortlist for the role; he had never even met the film's director, Christopher Nolan, despite media reports to the contrary.

-In 2006, Hulme played the role of MacDuff, alongside Sam Worthington in Geoffrey Wright's adaptation of William Shakespeare's play Macbeth, in which the play was set amongst Melbourne's criminal underworld.
-Although the film received mixed reviews and fared poorly at the box-office, Hulme's performance received considerable praise.
-That same year, Hulme played a brash, foul-mouthed record-company executive in the Australian film comedy BoyTown directed by Kevin Carlin and reprised the role in the unreleased spin-off mockumentary BoyTown Confidential directed by Tony Martin.
+In 2006, Hulme played the role of MacDuff, alongside Sam Worthington in Geoffrey Wright's adaptation of William Shakespeare play Macbeth, in which the play was set amongst Melbourne's criminal underworld.
+Although the film received mixed reviews and fared poorly at the box office, Hulme's performance received considerable praise.
+That same year, Hulme played a brash, foul-mouthed record company executive in the Australian film comedy BoyTown directed by Kevin Carlin and reprised the role in the unreleased spin-off mockumentary BoyTown Confidential directed by Tony Martin.

-In 2006–2007, on a number of occasions, Hulme appeared as a guest co-host on the Triple M radio comedy show Get This which starred Tony Martin and Ed Kavalee, a show that he was both a fan and vocal supporter of and on which he revealed his extensive knowledge of, and passion for, cinema.

-Returning to the small-screen in 2008, Hulme starred in the Australian TV comedy series The Hollowmen, produced by Working Dog Productions and which aired on the ABC.
-The show was a comedy-satire, set in Parliament House, Canberra and featuring the fictional Central Policy Unit, a team designed to both formulate policy and, more importantly, ensure that any government decisions earn enough popularity to ensure re-election.
-The series garnered several awards and the debut episode drew in over a million viewers, an un-usually high figure for the ABC.